Fish illustrations by Duane Raver/USFWS

-Best Fishing: Lakes: Buggs Island, Chesdin, Chickahominy, Cohoon, Anna, Smith Mountain, Prince, Gaston, Claytor, Brittle, Moomaw, Orange, Burke, South Holston, and Western Branch.
-Rivers: tidal Chickahominy and its tributaries, tidal James, and South Fork Shenandoah.
+Best Fishing: Lakes: Buggs Island, Chickahominy, Cohoon, Anna, Smith Mountain, Prince, Gaston, Claytor, Brittle, Moomaw, Orange, Burke, South Holston, and Western Branch and Beaverdam Swamp Reservoir.
+Rivers: tidal Chickahominy and its tributaries, tidal James, South Fork Shenandoah.

 Fishing Techniques: Light spinning or spincasting rods and reels with tiny jigs, doll flies, streamers, small crankbaits that imitate minnows, small spoons and spinner-bucktail combinations, and spinner-grubs.
 Best live baits are small to medium minnows.

 Identification: Sunfish family.
 Coppery-brown above, with greenish-brown sides with darker vertical bars.
 Three dark bars radiate from the eye on the cheek and gill cover.
 Dorsal fin is not as deeply notched as the largemouth.
 Upper jaw extends back only in line with the middle of the eye.
 A fish in the 4 or 5 lb. range is considered a trophy.